f6bfb5/f6bfb5.github.io/src/routes/posts/use-google-spreadsheet-as-database.md

 function getAllSheetData(sheetName) {
   const Sheet = getSheet(sheetName);

+  // getSheetValues(startRow, startColumn, numRows, numColumns)
+  //
   // the first row is category,
   // so row starts from 2
   //
-  // and the first row is not needed,
+  // and if the first row is not needed,
-  // so length is full length -1
+  // the result length would be full length -1
   //
   return Sheet.getSheetValues(
     2,